In August 2026, Wayne County voters will have a chance to expand public transit countywide.

 Millages are property taxes based on a home’s value, generally approved by voters.
 They help fund services like:

-Millages provide essential services to our community!
+Millages provide essential services to our community.

 What would my community get out of the millage?

-- You will gain new connections to Wayne county communities that don’t have bus service right now, at no cost for you!
+- You will gain new connections to Wayne county communities that don’t have bus service right now, at no additional cost for you!

 - These are: Allen Park, Dearborn, Dearborn Heights, Ecorse, Garden City, the Grosse Pointes & Harper Woods, Hamtramck, Highland Park, Inkster, Lincoln Park, Melvindale, Redford, Riverview, River Rouge, Romulus, Southgate, Taylor, Trenton, Wayne, Westland, Wyandotte,